mre/endler.dev/content/2024/asking-better-questions/index.md

 It will lead to better answers.

 If it's about your own agenda and you're just looking for someone to give you the answer you're hoping for ([confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias)): don't.
-Allow them to surprise you!
+Again, allow them to surprise you!

 Who knows?
 You might learn a thing or two about your preconceptions.

 Which leads to...

-## 3. A Good Question Reveals Something About The Person Who Answers; A Bad Question About The Person Who Asks
+## 3. Good Questions Reveal Something About The Person Who Answers; Bad Questions About The Person Who Asks

 It's very easy to slip into a role where you're framing people, and that lets your bias speak more about **you** than the person you're talking to.